gorenje/millieons.org/about.md

 - A fake as the [truth is fake](/truth).
 - Making the truth great again.

-*The point is not that it's read, the point is that it gets written.*
+*The point is not that it's read, the point is that it's written.*

 Thoughts and dissonance by [Gregorius Rippenstein](https://gregorius.rippenstein.art).

-*For a long time I listened, Now I am speaking.*
+*The present is a check whether we are what we would like to be in the future.*